FinCampbell/HumanzNFT/README.md

 - Programmatically Pinning IPFS links with Pinata calling it's API.
 Usefull for when my IPFS node goes down

+- OpenSea refresh script.
+One click refresh all metadata using OpenSea API

+- Mass Minting Function (TODO : Funding more than 1 LINK as it often runs out when mass minting)

 # OPENSEA LINK

 https://testnets.opensea.io/collection/humanz